Debris has accumulated in the gutters. Recommend cleaning to facilitate water flow.

 The serial number (F93464563) indicated that the water heater was manufactured in 1993.
 Water heater showed normal signs of wear and tear and was still functioning properly at the time of the inspection.
 Recommend monitoring it's effectiveness and replacing in the near future.

 No drip pan was present.
 Recommend installation by a qualified plumber.

 The Hot water heater was missing the TPR (Temperature Pressure Relief) valve extension.
 To prevent injury from super heated water/steam the TPR Valve should be extended to with in six inches of the floor.

 Water stains were observed beneath water heater, indicating a past or present leak coming from the TPR valve.
 Recommend further evaluation and repair by a qualified plumber.

 The Pump and other components of the whirlpool jet tub were inaccessible for inspection for leakage.
 Recommend installing an access panel to alow for easy inspection and repair of components.

 |8.1||Service Entrance Conductors||X|

-No GFCI protection present in all locations.
-Recommend licensed electrician upgrade by installing ground fault receptacles in all locations.
+No GFCI protection present at location.
+Receptacles near water should all be GFCI Protected.
+Recommend licensed electrician upgrade by installing ground fault receptacles at location.